MicrosoftDocs/Managed-Desktop/managed-desktop/service-description/privacy-personal-data.md

 ## Microsoft Managed Desktop data storage and staff location

-Microsoft Managed Desktop stores its data in the Azure data centers in the United States.
+Microsoft Managed Desktop stores its data in the Azure data centers based on your data residency.
+For more information, see [Microsoft 365 data center locations](/microsoft-365/enterprise/o365-data-locations).

 Personal data obtained by Microsoft Managed Desktop and other services are required to keep the service operational.
 If a device is removed from Microsoft Managed Desktop, we keep personal data for a maximum of 30 days.
 However, alert data, collected by Microsoft Defender for Endpoint, is stored for 180 days for security purposes.
 For more information on data retention, see [Data retention, deletion, and destruction in Microsoft 365](/compliance/assurance/assurance-data-retention-deletion-and-destruction-overview).